YiiGaa/Trick/Code/Component/_BoxDialog/README-en.md

 - When the corresponding value is set to a string and starts with `pack##`, it automatically calls its upper `Pack component`, such as `_PackForm`, etc.; this kind of `Pack component` passes the callback address and some data to all lower components; It can be set the `_action` of calling `Pack component` after `pack##` , such as `pack##commit`, which indicates the `commit` action of calling the upper `Pack component`

+- Trick2.2 add, When the corresponding value is set to a string and begins with `css##`, it indicates the css class switch mode, and the element filtering settings are separated from class by `>>`, such as `css##.
+Page-Title>>class_1 class_2`, indicating that it is filtered through `document.querySelector` with `.
+Page-Title`, if there are two classes of `class_1 class_2` in the element at the same time, clean it up, otherwise supplement the non-existent class.
+In the test mode, because the event may be triggered twice (React mechanism), this setting will be converted twice, so it may not be effective on the surface
+- Trick2.2 add, When the corresponding value is set to a string and begins with `css add##`, it indicates the `css class` additional mode, and the setting format is the same as `css##`
+- Trick2.2 add, When the corresponding value is set to a string and begins with `css remove##`, it indicates the `css class` cleanup mode, and the setting format is the same as `css##`
+- Trick2.2 add, When the corresponding value is set to a string and begins with `style##`, it indicates the `style` style setting mode.
+The element filtering setting and `style setting` are separated by `>>`, and multiple style settings are separated by `;`, such as `style##.
+Page-Title>>color:#fff;width:100%!
+Important;`, indicating that it is filtered through `document.querySelector` with`.
+Page-Title`, and set the style
 - When the corresponding value is set to a string, it means to call other components or the function of page Action in the way of `id`.
 And the function of page Action begins with `act##`, such as `act##Language_Change`

 - When the corresponding value is a function, it means that this function is called.
 This type is used for component testing.
 When making pages, this type cannot be used